jagatrp/laravel-8-crud/README.md

 ## Laravel 8 Crud

 Laravel 8 Crud is a basic crud app built with laravel 8.
-In this app a basic product crud created.
+This app includes a basic crud for a product and features includes:
-Features include:

 - Laravel ui package (```composer require laravel/ui```)
 - Laravel default auth (```php artisan ui bootstrap --auth```)
-- Create product.
+- Create a product.
 - List products.
 - Update product.
 - Delete product
-- Migration file.
-- Request file used to validate request data
-- Pagination support

 This app created to help developers to get started with their crud based apps.